The Shawshank Redemption: Cast

-The cast also includes Mark Rolston as Bogs Diamond, the head of "the Sisters" gang and a prison rapist; Jeffrey DeMunn as the prosecuting attorney in Dufresne's trial; Alfonso Freeman as Fresh Fish Con; Ned Bellamy and Don McManus as, respectively, prison guards Youngblood and Wiley; and Dion Anderson as Head Bull Haig.
-Renee Blaine portrays Andy's wife, and Scott Mann portrays her golf-instructor lover Glenn Quentin.
-Frank Medrano plays Fat Ass, one of Andy's fellow new inmates who is beaten to death by Hadley, and Bill Bolender plays Elmo Blatch, a convict who may actually be responsible for the crimes for which Andy is convicted.
+The cast also includes Mark Rolston as Bogs Diamond, the head of "the Sisters", a gang of prison rapists; Jeffrey DeMunn as the prosecuting attorney in Dufresne's trial; Larry Brandenburg as Skeet; Brian Libby as Floyd; Neil Giuntoli as Jigger; David Proval as Snooze; Joseph Ragno as Ernie; Paul McCrane as Guard Trout; and Jude Ciccolella as Guard Mert.

+Renee Blaine portrays Andy's wife, and Scott Mann plays her golf instructor lover, Glenn Quentin.
+Freeman's son, Alfonso, makes a cameo appearance as Fresh Fish Con.
+Frank Medrano plays Fat Ass, an inmate beaten to death by Hadley, and Bill Bolender portrays Elmo Blatch, a convict implied to be responsible for the crimes for which Andy is imprisoned.
+Ned Bellamy and Don McManus appear as prison guards Youngblood and Wiley, respectively, and Dion Anderson plays Head Bull Haig.
 James Kisicki and Claire Slemmer portray the Maine National Bank manager and a teller, respectively.

 Analysis

 The film has been interpreted as being grounded in Christian mysticism.
 Andy is offered as a messianic, Christ-like figure, with Red describing him early in the film as having an aura that engulfs and protects him from Shawshank.
 The scene in which Andy and several inmates tar the prison roof can be seen as a recreation of the Last Supper, with Andy obtaining beer/wine for the twelve inmates/disciples as Freeman describes them as the "lords of all creation" invoking Jesus' blessing.
 Director Frank Darabont responded that this was not his deliberate intention, but he wanted people to find their own meaning in the film.
 The discovery of The Marriage of Figaro record is described in the screenplay as akin to finding the Holy Grail, bringing the prisoners to a halt, and causing the sick to rise up in their beds.

 Early in the film, Warden Norton quotes Jesus Christ to describe himself to Andy, saying, "I am the light of the world", declaring himself Andy's savior, but this description can also reference Lucifer, the bearer of light.
 Indeed, the warden does not enforce the general rule of law, but chooses to enforce his own rules and punishments as he sees fit, becoming a law unto himself, like the behavior of Satan.
 The warden has also been compared to former United States President Richard Nixon.
 Norton's appearance and public addresses can be seen to mirror Nixon's.
 Similarly, Norton projects an image of a holy man, speaking down sanctimoniously to the servile masses while running corrupt scams, like those of which Nixon was accused.